bmaupin/civ-be-linux-fixes/README.md

 The patch works around this by skipping the unload/load of CvGameCoreDLL in certain situations.
 Originally I was going to skip it when mods are in use, but I was concerned that this would break mods that require or are incompatible with the currently loaded DLC.
 So instead, the patch instead checks if the currently activated DLC match the DLC that are needed.
 If they match, there should be no need to unload/load CvGameCoreDLL and so it's skipped.

+I filed a support ticket with Aspyr but they said "Unfortunately we are not able to assist with bugs that arise when using community mods." 🤷‍♂️

 For more details, see [docs/mod-crash-patch-details.md](docs/mod-crash-patch-details.md)

 ### Terrain is not displayed correctly